port-labs/port-docs/docs/complete-use-cases/full-kubernetes-exporter.md

           --set-file configMap.config=./exporter-config/config.yaml --install
 ```

-This workflow will test for changes in the `exporter-config/config.yaml` file, and change will run and update the Kubernetes exporter deployed to your cluster.
+This workflow will check for changes in the `exporter-config/config.yaml` file, whenever a change occurs the updated Kubernetes exporter config will be deployed to your cluster.

 ## Summary